PonteIneptique/specifications/Optional-Extensions.md

 | parent | identifier for the collection under which a new collection or document is to be created.
 Spaces and other problematic characters in the identifier should be url encoded. | POST |
 | token | authentication token for access control | POST, PUT, DELETE |

-#### Extended URI Collection Template
+#### Extended URI Collections Template

 The following template is returned at the base collection endpoint, instructing clients how to build valid URL requests.
-The route itself (`/dts/api/collection/`) is up to the implementer.
+The route itself (here `/dts/api/collections/`) is up to the implementer.
 <!---TODO: Is there a way of indicating in the template which methods are supported for which parameters?--->

 ```json